 The first set of wings for the first A400M military transport aircraft - MSN001 - passed a major milestone when the first whole wing was removed from its state-of-the-art assembly jig at Airbus' Filton, Bristol, UK site.
 The wing is the first-ever wing for an Airbus-built aircraft constructed largely from composite materials (carbon fibre reinforced plastic, CFRP) and is believed to be the largest composite wing ever made.

 In the next few weeks the port wing will be joined in the equipping phase by the first starboard (right-side) wing.
-After equipping and full testing, the wings will be delivered from Filton to the A400M aircraft final assembly line in Seville, Spain on the A300-600ST "Beluga" aircraft.
+After equipping and full testing, the wings will be delivered from Filton to the A400M aircraft final assembly line in Seville, Spain by Beluga.